Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

 music heard internationally.**

-_A lot of these things are very popular in their own country and only certain ones that break through internationally.
+_A lot of these things are very popular in their own country and only certain ones break through internationally.
 There are certainly people that can help give it a boost.
 Paul Simon recorded an album with African musicians in the “Graceland” album a number of years ago.
 And he got a lot of criticism because South Africa had apartheid going on and there were supposed to be cultural